 There is a trope in some modern Batman comics (such as Darwyn Cooke’s Batman: Ego and the Legends Of The Dark Knight “Shaman” storyline) in which a type of eternal/universal “Batman” archetype/thoughtform exists outside of Batman himself.
 A “primal” Batman.
 An “idea” of a Batman.
 An “ur-Batman.”

 It is my belief that these archetypal entities such as “ur-Batman” sort of…”choose” who will represent them.
 I don’t think they always get “rights of first refusal,” certainly (I mean…just the entire Batman and Robin movie fiasco)…but they do seem to have a “say” where it matters the most; where it is most crucial.

-And I believe that this is what happened to actor Adam West, who passed away recently at the ripe old age of 88.
+And I believe that this is what happened to actor Adam West, who would have turned 90 today.